From Brazil to Trinidad and Tobago

 No fit

-Accepted in Trinidad & Tobago
+Accepted in Trinidad and Tobago

 Type A